Rickveg/HabitTracker/README.md

 Then from the *Charts Menu*, the user can select from different chart types to view their progress.
 These chart images are interactive (including mouseover functionality) and can be saved locally.

+*Chart: Habit Performance*
 ![Habit Performance](Images/habit_performance.png "Habit Performance")

+*Chart: All Habits Performance*
 ![All Habits Performance](Images/all_habits_performance_monthly_progress.png "All Habits Performance")

+*Chart: Streak Progress*
 ![Streak Progress](Images/streak_progress.png "Streak Progress")

+*Chart: Recent Check-off Activity - Daily Habits*
 ![Recent Check-off Activity - Daily](Images/checkoff_recent_activity_daily_habits.png "Recent Check-off Activity - Daily Habits")

+*Chart: Recent Check-off Activity - Weekly Habits*
 ![Recent Check-off Activity - Weekly Habits](Images/checkoff_recent_activity_weekly_habits.png "Recent Check-off Activity - Weekly Habits")

-In essence, the user may complement the information displayed between the different chart type to answers various questions, such as:
+In essence, the user may complement the information displayed between the different chart types to answers various questions, such as:
-- ***How has Habit X improved (or declined) over time?*** The 'Habit Performance' chart will provide good visuals on the habits progress since its creation.
+- ***How has Habit X improved (or declined) over time?*** The 'Habit Performance' chart will provide good visuals on the habit's progress since its creation.
 - ***How did Habit X perform against other habits?*** The 'All Habits Performance' view may very well show any potential correlation in an improvement/decline against others.
 E.g. in the month of June most habits declined.
 Turns out the user went on holiday and wasn't able to keep up with their habits.
 - ***When exactly do my streaks break?*** the Streak Progress chart may very well display the user tends to break a habit on weekends and may consequently account and plan for that in the future, should they choose to improve the habit's performance.
 - ***How consistent have I been over the past few days/weeks?*** The Check-off Recent Activity charts will easily display on which habits the ball has been dropped or which habits have been checked-off.